Variation of Premises Licence/Club Premises Certificate

 Archant

-Postal Address of Premises (or description of premises): 34-36 Foxhall Road, Ipswich, Suffolk, IP3 8HL
+Postal Address of Premises (or description of premises): 335-337 Woodbridge Road, Ipswich, Suffolk, IP4 4AX

 Name of Applicant: East of England Co-operative Society